LANCASTER, MORECAMBE & DIST. TTL CONSTITUTION

-7. Clubs with teams in the Coronation & Riley cups may select a Riley registered player to play in the Coronation which may/may not involve a recalculation of the team handicap.
+7. Clubs may select a registered player to play in the Coronation or Riley cup who was not included in the original handicap calculation which may/may not involve a recalculation of the team handicap.

 8. The formats of all the cup comps are subject to change.